 Brown Brothers Harriman & Co.
-1531 Walnut Street Philadelphia, Pennsylvania 19102 Attention: John H. Wert, Jr., Senior Vice President Fax: 215-864-3989 or to such other address as the addressee shall have indicated by prior notice to the one giving the notice or direction in question.
-Any notice required to be sent to the owner of the Bond shall be sent to such owner at the address as shown on the registration books maintained by the Borrower with respect to the Bond.
+1531 Walnut Street Philadelphia, Pennsylvania 19102 Attention: John H. Wert, Jr., Senior Vice President Fax: 215-864-3989 acknowledgment before a notary public or other officer empowered to take acknowledgments or by an affidavit of a witness to such execution.
+Any action by the owner of the Bond shall bind any future owner of the Bond.